 USO-Metro recruits bright, energetic and mission-driven college and graduate students for part-time and full-time internships during the summer, fall and spring semesters.

-Before joining the USO Warrior and Family Center at Fort Belvoir as a Center Coordinator, Sara Martin served as a USO-Metro Programs Intern in Fort Belvoir, Virginia.
+Before joining the USO Warrior and Family Center at Fort Belvoir as a Center Coordinator and later becoming a Program Specialist, Sara Martin served as a USO-Metro Programs Intern in Fort Belvoir, Virginia.

 Austin White served as a USO-Metro Sports Program Intern at Joint Base Myer-Henderson Hall in Arlington, Virginia.